nhe23/AirPoll/README.md

 ---

 ## Backend
-The backend consists of three parts: the database, a GraphQL API and a db-sync service.
+The backend consists of three parts: the database, a GraphQL API and a DB-Sync service.

 ### Database
 The app uses mongodb as database.
 To run locally either [install](https://docs.mongodb.com/manual/installation/) it or use the official [docker container](https://hub.docker.com/_/mongo).

 ### DB-Sync
 The DB-Sync service is written in go.
 The service periodically polls data from the openaq API and updates the database.
 To run locally `GO` has to be [installed](https://golang.org/doc/install).
-The database is configured via the environment variable "mongodb".
+The database is configured via the environment variable `mongodb`.
 If not set the service assumes you have it running locally ("mongodb://localhost:27017")

 To run locally navigate into the directory and run the programm